 Students interested in programming business applications are advised to major in computer science with a minor in business.
-Students interested in combining MIS and
+Students interested in combining MIS and business should major in business and minor in MIS.

 CHEMISTRY

 The study of chemistry is concerned with the composition, structure, properties, and transformations of matter.
 It attempts to gain understanding of the processes of our physical world.
 In many ways, chemistry is the central science, having foundation in mathematics and physics and, in turn, underlying the life sciences.
 It is theoretical and yet practical; it emphasizes analytical skills and yet depends on creativity and problem solving.